 Kurdish populations across the Middle East face a spectrum of challenges that mainly depend on their location and relationship with the state or group controlling the area where they reside.
 As a result of these circumstances, this essay will focus on the Kurdish populations in Syria and Iraq as distinct populations.
 In Syria, approximately 300,000 Kurds have been granted Syrian citizenship since the 1960s (Avenue et al., 2009, 10).
 Under the guise of land reform and redistribution, land traditionally controlled by Kurdish populations within Syrian borders has been systematically redistributed to their Arab-majority neighbours (Avenue et al., 2009, 10).
 In conjunction with revoking Kurds' Syrian citizenship, this act is a part of a larger trend to culturally oppress, politically alienate, and systematically deny Kurds fundamental human rights within Syria's borders (Avenue et al., 2009, 11).
 Most Kurds in Syria are geographically situated between territory controlled by the brutal al-Assad regime and the neighbouring Turkish border, escaping the violence of the Syrian Civil War and associated violent conflict nearly impossible.
 Syrian Kurds' proximity to Turkey has also led to an exchange of leftist ideology and values from Turkey-based Kurdish forces to Syria-based forces (Federici, 2015, 83).
 Even so, Syrian Kurds have established relative autonomy in the northeastern region of Syria (Federici, 2015, 82).
 This province, called Rojava, is within Syria but is mainly under Kurdish control.
 Some displaced Kurds have attempted to cross Semalka, the closest international border crossing in the area, and enter Kurdish-controlled Iraqi territory.
 Across Semalka, Kurds of Iraq face a very different reality than their Syrian counterparts.
 Without the influence of Turkey-based Kurdish forces, Iraqi Kurdish movements are more defined by tribal loyalties and patrimonialism (Owtram, 2018, 305).
 For example, between 1994-1998, Iraqi Kurdistan was the site of a civil war between two regionally based major parties, the Kurdish Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK) (Joly & Bakawan, 2016, 957).
-However, like Syrian Kurdistan, Iraqi Kurds have also suffered enormous losses at the hands and non-stateless populations may be invested in nationalist ideology.
-Nationalist ideology can of the states, imposing on their semi-autonomous territory (Joly & Bakawan, 2016, 960).
-In the last develop a genuine mutualism with feminist goals 20th century, Saddam Hussein's regime exerted as status quos become more malleable through nationalist uprising; simultaneously, nationalist brutal, even genocidal, violent control over Kurdish populations in Iraq (Joly & Bakawan, 2016, 965). ideology may superficially subscribe to a feminist However, even after Saddam Hussein's regime was agenda to benefit ulterior goals.
-Additionally, there is a plethora of literature that describes and analyzes overthrown, Iraqi Kurds have also been impacted by international forces, such as the United States, how nationalist movements reproduce patriarchal Soviet Union, and ISIS, competing for oil revenues societal patterns and harm women (O'Keefe and territorial control (Owtram, 2018, 307).
-2013, 1).
-For Kurds in Syria, nationalist ideology In each of these regions of historical embodies leftist ideas, namely those of Kurdish leader Abdullah Ocalan, that have been exchanged across the Syrian-Turkish border.
-Conversely, in Iraqi-Kurdistan, Kurdish nationalist ideology has been divided and, consequently, weakened by divisions across political and social cleavages.
+However, like Syrian Kurdistan, Iraqi Kurds have also suffered enormous losses at the hands of the states, imposing on their semi-autonomous territory (Joly & Bakawan, 2016, 960).
+In the last 20th century, Saddam Hussein's regime exerted brutal, even genocidal, violent control over Kurdish populations in Iraq (Joly & Bakawan, 2016, 965).
+However, even after Saddam Hussein's regime was overthrown, Iraqi Kurds have also been impacted by international forces, such as the United States, Soviet Union, and ISIS, competing for oil revenues and territorial control (Owtram, 2018, 307).

-Kurdistan, several features of statelessness make it so that Kurdish women may experience diminished agency or increased agency due to their stateless status.
+In each of these regions of historical Kurdistan, several features of statelessness make it so that Kurdish women may experience diminished agency or increased agency due to their stateless status.
 Statelessness is not a direct catalyst for feminist revolution or oppressive marginalization.
-Instead, unique conditions of Research on statelessness is more focused women's statelessness have the potential to intensify on how nationalism harms women than how it women's empowerment or marginalization.
-This may benefit women (O'Keefe 2013, 2).
-There is essay will demonstrate how nationalist ideology, merit to this perspective as nationalist movements autonomous spaces, and violent conflict may tend to rely on traditional gender norms and provide the conditions for a "double revolution" hierarchies to construct and develop a new, formal or 'double oppression' of stateless women through nation (O'Keefe 2013, 2).
-For example, the notion the lens of statelessness.
-These three features of of the woman as a mother is often intensely statelessness intersect with the unique features amplified through and for nationalist ideology. of the stateless Kurdish population at hand to Women are put on pedestals for advancing the determine a woman's status.
-More specifically, nationalist cause as the biological reproducers of the case of Syrian Kurdistan exemplifies a 'double the nation (Brennan, 2019, 171).
-Unfortunately, revolution' while Iraqi Kurdistan exemplifies a this framing only serves nationalist ideology 'double oppression' for Kurdish women.
-This while diminishing women's roles in society to essay will examine how features of statelessness solely being reproductive agents, limiting their may pave the way for Kurdish women to ability to live outside this role (O'Keefe 2013, 4). undergo both a 'double revolution' or 'double Additionally, it is essential to note that oppression' depending on the circumstances.
+Instead, unique conditions of women's statelessness have the potential to intensify women's empowerment or marginalization.
+This essay will demonstrate how nationalist ideology, autonomous spaces, and violent conflict may provide the conditions for a "double revolution" or 'double oppression' of stateless women through the lens of statelessness.
+These three features of statelessness intersect with the unique features of the stateless Kurdish population at hand to determine a woman's status.
+More specifically, the case of Syrian Kurdistan exemplifies a 'double revolution' while Iraqi Kurdistan exemplifies a 'double oppression' for Kurdish women.
+This essay will examine how features of statelessness may pave the way for Kurdish women to undergo both a 'double revolution' or 'double oppression' depending on the circumstances.